airthreesixty/website-air360/content/en/security.md

 #question1
 How does Air360 work?
 #answer1
 Once Air360 pixel is installed on your website when a new visitor lands on it, Air360 will generate a random unique identifier and it will be stored in a cookie.
-All the data collected by default is considered anonymous data as there is no information that can relate to an identified user (e.g. tracks all pages users visited, all mouse movements, clicks, scrolls
+All the data collected by default is considered anonymous data as there is no information that can relate to an identified user (e.g. tracks all pages users visited, all mouse movements, clicks, scrolls.

 #question2
 How does Air360 track a user?